 Furthermore, it can be difficult to assess each student's contribution to the final product, making assigning grades problematic.
 Assigning collaborative work does not necessarily save time.
 While group projects result in fewer papers or presentations to grade, planning the assignment and meeting with students to discuss their progress or settle problems can be time-consuming.
 Instructors also need to be certain that students understand when collaborative work is appropriate and when "collaboration" constitutes academic dishonesty.
-(W and C course instructors should note that in a W or C course collaborative writing can account for no more than 30% of the portion of a student's final grade based on writing quality.)
+(W and C course instructors should note that in a W or C course collaborative work does not count toward the amount of writing or speaking required for certification.)

 If you decide to use a collaborative assignment, the first step is to decide on the learning outcomes related to collaboration.
 For example, if you want each student to get writing practice, you’ll need to ensure that each does some writing; if you are more interested in them learning to work harmoniously together, you can assign roles based on competence or preference.

 It's best for instructors to select a task that would be difficult for students to accomplish alone, thus making group work a natural choice, for example, a marketing plan for a new business venture, an employee manual, or a land use report.